Spring Special

 Mint

-(traditionally used to support relaxation and digestion before sleep)
+(traditionally used to support relaxation)

 Watermelon